Thuja occidentalis 'Rheingold'

 - Compact, new foliage is golden-bronze, hardening off to yellow

 - Excellent for a splash of colour and interesting texture

-Deer find the soft evergreen foliage a very attractive winter food and will strip trees rapidly.
+Deer find the soft, evergreen foliage very attractive for winter food and will rapidly strip a plant.

 Thuja occidentalis 'Rheingold' Characteristics